Areefin1/Synthetic-Monitoring-Tool/README.md

 # Ping Monitor Web Application using Python, Flask, Prometheus, and Grafana

 **Ping Monitor** is a web application that enables real-time monitoring of network performance.
-It allows users to configure pings, collect metrics such as packets sent/received, packet loss, and round-trip time, and store them in a Prometheus time-series database.
+It allows users to configure pings, collect metrics such as packets sent/received, packet loss, and round-trip time latency, and store them in a Prometheus time-series database.
 Grafana is used to visualize these metrics, providing valuable insights into network health and performance.

 ## System Design Diagram